The 10 Best Heart-Healthy Cookbooks Must Read in 2023

 For my first post in this series, I have made my list of the best heart-healthy cookbooks.
 There are so many good ones out there.
-I made up my list based on what was healthy, looked delicious, and would encourage my readers to make it.
-I made my list in January.
+I made up my list based on a heart-healthy cookbook for beginners that was healthy, looked delicious, and would encourage my readers to make it.
+I made my healthy heart cookbook list in January.

-Her recipes are mainly healthy heart foods.
-I would suggest that if you want to make her recipes, you make them in batches of two or three meals and freeze them to make it easier.
-Her recipes are mainly veggie-based and almost always healthy.
+Her best heart-healthy recipes are mainly healthy heart foods.
+I would suggest that if you want to make her recipes, you make them in batches of two or three meals and freeze them to make them easier.
+Her recipes are mainly veggie-based and almost always the best heart-healthy vegetarian cookbooks.

 If you want to get a taste of Louise Stern’s love of cooking, and healthy heart foods, check out her cooking show on PBS (Sunday mornings at 10 a.m. and 3 p.m.).